tillgrallert/lossless-sente-export/readme.md

     ~~~

     + using one of the XML editors that include an XSLT processor, such as oXygen (30 days trial licences available)
+        * In this case, you should set the parameter `$p_limited-to-saxon-he` to `false()` in order to translate base64 binary data to proper file paths to attachments.

 # Problem 2: no batch export of annotated PDFs